George R. Carruthers, scientist who designed telescope that went to the moon, dies at 81

 His brother Gerald Carruthers confirmed the death, saying his brother had dementia and other ailments.

 Dr. Carruthers, who built his first telescope when he was 10, had a singular focus on space science from an early age and spent virtually his entire career at the Naval Research Laboratory in Washington.
-He was one of the country’s leading African American astrophysicists.
+He was one of the country’s leading African American astrophysicists and among the few working in the space program.

 He began working on his Apollo telescope in 1969, when NASA posted what was called an “announcement of opportunity” to design experiments for Apollo space flights.
 In November 1969 — four months after the first astronauts walked on the moon — Dr. Carruthers received a patent for an “Image Converter for Detecting Electromagnetic Radiation Especially in Short Wave Lengths.”